ASC Strategic Plan

 Engage stakeholders

 Regular, timely and relevant engagement with all of our stakeholders is critical to effective administration of Alberta’s securities laws.
-Our priority is to enhance communications and increase two-way dialogue with both internal and external stakeholders, addressing their needs and incorporating valuable feedback into future endeavours, as appropriate.
+Our priority is to enhance communications and increase two-way dialogue with stakeholders, addressing their needs and incorporating valuable feedback into future endeavours, as appropriate.

 Enhance relationships with government and media

-To promote efficient decision-making and harmonization, we will ensure we have regular and meaningful communication between appropriate Government of Alberta officials and senior management.
+To promote efficient decision-making, alignment and timely implementation of broad policy objectives we will strive to have regular and meaningful communication between appropriate Government of Alberta officials and senior management.

 In an effort to ensure our messages effectively reach and inform audiences, we continue to build relationships with media, and continually work to enhance our digital communications properties.